bnorquist/sonarr_bot/README.md

 __TO-DO__
 * Implement .env to store api keys (instead of api_keys.py)
 * Expand help method
-* Implement confirmation of successful subscription in bot.add_show()
 * Implement recur + get_calendar() from sonarr_api to post shows airing each night
 * Radarr methods and wrapper (for movies rather than tv shows)
 * Add tests